NatusPotatus/ttk_focus_test/README.md

 Trying to figure out how to correctly code different focus commands so I can implement them into another program I'm messing around with.

 TODO:
+Have the label change when focus is changed.
-Have the entry field change when it gains and loses focus from the user.
+Have the label change to "No focus" when no focus is placed.
 Add different widgets that can 'gain' focus.
-Change the entry text depending on which widget has focus.
+Change entry text to also show which widget has focus.
 ~~
 SOFAR:
-Text sets itself to "Focus out" as soon as program is opened.
-That's all it does...
+A message in the terminal displays which widget has focus.